-Ive taught art for so many years to everyone from 3-year-olds to 103-year-olds, the New York City native told the newspaper in 2009.
+Ive taught art for so many years to everyone from 3-year-olds to 103-year-olds, the New York City native told the Times in 2009.

 Timothy A. Dillon, who purchased Ms. Uffers home, said relatives of Ms. Uffer cleared out her belongings but left the framed paintings in the attic.
 A relative even pointed out the paintings to him, he said.